joolstorrentecalo/gitlab-foss/doc/integration/advanced_search/elasticsearch.md

 to accept some degraded search performance during reindexing, and how important it is for the reindex to finish quickly and resume indexing.

-### Mark the most recent reindexing job as failed and resume indexing
+### Mark the most recent reindex job as failed and resume the indexing

-DETAILS:
-**Offering:** Self-managed

-Prerequisites:

-- You must have administrator access to the instance.

-To abandon the unfinished reindexing job and resume indexing:
+Sometimes, you might want to abandon the unfinished reindex job and resume the indexing.
+You can achieve this via the following steps:

-1. Mark the most recent reindexing job as failed:
+1. Mark the most recent reindex job as failed:

    ```shell
    # Omnibus installations